dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 * Polyfills for inconsistencies between APIs
 * Shims that smooth over lacking interoperability

 **Rick Byers**, Software Engineer, Chrome talked about improved collaboration between browser engines.
-Check out the slides [here](http://www.slideshare.net/robnyman/predictability-for-the-web), their session is also available [here](https://developer.chrome.com/devsummit/schedule/sessions/predictability-for-the-web)
+Check out the slides [here](http://www.slideshare.net/robnyman/predictability-for-the-web).
+Their session is also available [here](https://developer.chrome.com/devsummit/schedule/sessions/predictability-for-the-web).

 **[Paul Bakaus](https://twitter.com/pbakaus)**, Developer Advocate, Google gave a talk on *From AMP to PWA - the best of both worlds*.
 He stated that *53% of users bounce from sites that take longer than 3 seconds to load*.
 He talked about the benefits of using **Accelerated Mobile Pages(AMP)**.
 The [AMP project](https://www.ampproject.org/) is an open-source JS library that: